My name is Dr. Patrick M. Len, and I will be your instructor for this course. You can watch this video to find out more about me!

 In this course, you will learn a lot of astronomy, and you will need to show me how much astronomy you have learned.
 In order to do this, I promise that:

-- I will make sure that you are fully capable of learning astronomy to the best of your ability.
+- I will help you learn astronomy to the best of your ability.
+If and when you need help, please ask!

 In return, you must work hard and do only your own individual work on the quizzes, midterms, and the Final Exam.
 Together we can do this, and successfully explore the universe and our place in it!